-The number of mature transcripts is affected by both transcription rate and mRNA stability.
-In order to distinguish between a role for Imp in regulating myc transcription rate or myc transcript stability, we used smFISH measurements to estimate the transcription rate and mRNA half-life of myclong in each NB (Bahar Halpern and Itzkovitz, 2016).
-We used the average intensity of a single transcript to calculate the number of nascent transcripts at the transcription foci, which indicates the relative transcription rate ((Mueller et al., 2013), Methods).
+Methods).
 We found that while the number of nascent transcripts is not significantly changed in the imp knockdown or the syp knockdown, it is significantly reduced in the imp syp double knockdown (Figure 4F).
-We used this measurement to estimate the transcription rate and showed that myclong transcription is unchanged in the single knockdowns, but is significantly reduced in the imp syp double knockdown (Figure 4G, Methods, (Bahar Halpern and Itzkovitz, 2016)).
-This change in myc transcription in imp syp double knockdown NBs is unexpected, and may be an indirect effect through other transcription factors that Imp and Syp regulate, or a feedback loop of Myc autoregulation.
+We used this measurement to estimate the transcription rate and showed that myc^{long} transcription is unchanged in the single knockdowns, but is significantly reduced in the imp syp double knockdown (Figure 4G, Methods, (Bahar Halpern and Itzkovitz, 2016)).
+This change in myc transcription could be an indirect effect through other transcription factors that Imp and Syp regulate, or a feedback loop of Myc autoregulation.

 To determine the post-transcriptional role of Imp in regulating myc transcript level we calculated the myc mRNA half-life, allowing direct comparison between genotypes despite differing transcription rates (Methods, (Bahar Halpern and Itzkovitz, 2016)).
-We found that the half-life of myclong is not significantly changed in the imp knockdown, but is significantly increased in the syp knockdown (wild type = 18.6 mins, syp RNAi = 43.2 mins) (Figure 4H).
-This increase in myclong mRNA half-life is suppressed in imp syp double knockdown NBs, in which there is no significant difference compared to wild type.
-It is not surprising that the imp knockdown has no effect on myc mRNA half-life when compared to wild type NBs, because Imp levels are very low in wild type type I NBs at the wL3 stage.
-We find that Imp's main direct role is to promote myclong mRNA stability and this results in upregulation of Myc protein, which promotes NB growth and division.
+We found that the half-life of myc^{long} is not significantly changed in the imp knockdown, but is significantly increased in the syp knockdown (wild type = 18.6 mins, syp RNAi = 43.2 mins) (Figure 4H).
+When Imp and Syp are knocked down together there is no significant difference in myc^{long} mRNA half-life compared to wild type.
+We find that Imp's main direct role is to promote myc^{long} mRNA stability and this results in upregulation of Myc protein, which promotes NB growth and division.

-To characterise the regulation of Myc in other cells in the type I NB lineage, we used smFISH to observe myc transcription and cytoplasmic transcripts in the whole lineage (Figure 4B, C, Figure 4 - figure supplement 1).
+To characterise the regulation of Myc in other cells in the type I NB lineage, we used smFISH to observe myc transcription and cytoplasmic transcripts in the whole lineage (Figure 4B, C, S4).
 We found that while myc is transcribed and transcripts are present in all cells in the lineage, Myc protein is limited to the NB only (Figure 3A), suggesting that myc transcripts are translationally repressed in the progeny GMCs and neurons.
 The repression of Myc protein expression in the progeny cells was unaffected by manipulation of Imp and Syp levels, driven by insc-GAL4 (Figure 3B), suggesting that these two RBPs are not responsible for translational regulation of myc.
-While in the type II NB lineage, Brat is thought to translationally repress myc in progeny cells (Betschinger et al., 2006), it is not known to act in the type I lineage.
-We conclude that Myc is regulated in the NB lineages by mRNA stability through Imp and by translation, perhaps through a different RBP.
+While in the type II NB lineage, Brat is thought to translationally repress myc in progeny cells (Betschinger et al., 2006), it does not act in the type I lineage.
+We conclude that Myc is regulated in the NB lineages by mRNA stability through Imp and by translation, perhaps through an undefined RBP.